scikit-hep/boost-histogram/docs/usage/axes.rst

    You should put integers in a category axis; but unlike an integer axis, the integers do not need to be adjacent.

-One use for an IntCategory axis is for an IntEnum (Python 3):
+One use for an IntCategory axis is for an IntEnum:

 .. code:: python3